 TASIS England: Living Safely with Respiratory Infections, including Covid-19

 Over the past few years we have learned to live safely with respiratory infections, including Covid-19 and influenza.
-We are grateful that this academic year (2022–23), we can start school without face masks, testing, or travel quarantine conditions for our students.
+We are grateful that this academic year (2022–23), we started school without face masks, testing, or travel quarantine conditions for our students.

 For both Covid-19 and influenza we continue to encourage all those who qualify for vaccinations to receive them when they are offered through the National Health Service (NHS).
 For more information about Covid-19 vaccination including eligibility for booster vaccine doses please visit:

 Please note that influenza vaccines are administered in schools.
-More information will be shared once we have agreed the timeline with the relevant authorities, which usually occurs in the Fall.
+This usually occurs in the Fall.